metio/terraform-provider-k8s/docs/data-sources/cilium_io_cilium_network_policy_v2_manifest.md

 Optional:

-- `listener` (Attributes) listener specifies the name of a custom Envoy listener to which this traffic should be redirected to. (see [below for nested schema](#nestedatt--spec--ingress--to_ports--listener))
+- `listener` (Attributes) listener specifies the name of a custom Envoy listener to which this traffic should beredirected to. (see [below for nested schema](#nestedatt--spec--ingress--to_ports--listener))
-- `originating_tls` (Attributes) OriginatingTLS is the TLS context for the connections originated by the L7 proxy.
-For egress policy this specifies the client-side TLS parameters for the upstream connection originating from the L7 proxy to the remote destination.
-For ingress policy this specifies the client-side TLS parameters for the connection from the L7 proxy to the local endpoint. (see [below for nested schema](#nestedatt--spec--ingress--to_ports--originating_tls))
+- `originating_tls` (Attributes) OriginatingTLS is the TLS context for the connections originated bythe L7 proxy.
+For egress policy this specifies the client-side TLSparameters for the upstream connection originating from the L7 proxyto the remote destination.
+For ingress policy this specifies theclient-side TLS parameters for the connection from the L7 proxy tothe local endpoint. (see [below for nested schema](#nestedatt--spec--ingress--to_ports--originating_tls))
 - `ports` (Attributes List) Ports is a list of L4 port/protocol (see [below for nested schema](#nestedatt--spec--ingress--to_ports--ports))
-- `rules` (Attributes) Rules is a list of additional port level rules which must be met in order for the PortRule to allow the traffic.
-If omitted or empty, no layer 7 rules are enforced. (see [below for nested schema](#nestedatt--spec--ingress--to_ports--rules))
+- `rules` (Attributes) Rules is a list of additional port level rules which must be met inorder for the PortRule to allow the traffic.
+If omitted or empty,no layer 7 rules are enforced. (see [below for nested schema](#nestedatt--spec--ingress--to_ports--rules))
 - `server_names` (List of String) ServerNames is a list of allowed TLS SNI values.
-If not empty, then TLS must be present and one of the provided SNIs must be indicated in the TLS handshake.
+If not empty, thenTLS must be present and one of the provided SNIs must be indicated in theTLS handshake.
-- `terminating_tls` (Attributes) TerminatingTLS is the TLS context for the connection terminated by the L7 proxy.
-For egress policy this specifies the server-side TLS parameters to be applied on the connections originated from the local endpoint and terminated by the L7 proxy.
-For ingress policy this specifies the server-side TLS parameters to be applied on the connections originated from a remote source and terminated by the L7 proxy. (see [below for nested schema](#nestedatt--spec--ingress--to_ports--terminating_tls))
+- `terminating_tls` (Attributes) TerminatingTLS is the TLS context for the connection terminated bythe L7 proxy.
+For egress policy this specifies the server-side TLSparameters to be applied on the connections originated from the localendpoint and terminated by the L7 proxy.
+For ingress policy this specifiesthe server-side TLS parameters to be applied on the connectionsoriginated from a remote source and terminated by the L7 proxy. (see [below for nested schema](#nestedatt--spec--ingress--to_ports--terminating_tls))

 <a id="nestedatt--spec--ingress--to_ports--listener"></a>
 ### Nested Schema for `spec.ingress.to_ports.listener`

 Required:

-- `envoy_config` (Attributes) EnvoyConfig is a reference to the CEC or CCEC resource in which the listener is defined. (see [below for nested schema](#nestedatt--spec--ingress--to_ports--listener--envoy_config))
+- `envoy_config` (Attributes) EnvoyConfig is a reference to the CEC or CCEC resource in whichthe listener is defined. (see [below for nested schema](#nestedatt--spec--ingress--to_ports--listener--envoy_config))
 - `name` (String) Name is the name of the listener.

 Optional:

-- `priority` (Number) Priority for this Listener that is used when multiple rules would apply different listeners to a policy map entry.
+- `priority` (Number) Priority for this Listener that is used when multiple rules would apply differentlisteners to a policy map entry.
 Behavior of this is implementation dependent.

 <a id="nestedatt--spec--ingress--to_ports--listener--envoy_config"></a>
 ### Nested Schema for `spec.ingress.to_ports.listener.envoy_config`

 Required:

-- `name` (String) Name is the resource name of the CiliumEnvoyConfig or CiliumClusterwideEnvoyConfig where the listener is defined in.
+- `name` (String) Name is the resource name of the CiliumEnvoyConfig or CiliumClusterwideEnvoyConfig wherethe listener is defined in.

 Optional:

 - `kind` (String) Kind is the resource type being referred to.
-Defaults to CiliumEnvoyConfig or CiliumClusterwideEnvoyConfig for CiliumNetworkPolicy and CiliumClusterwideNetworkPolicy, respectively.
-The only case this is currently explicitly needed is when referring to a CiliumClusterwideEnvoyConfig from CiliumNetworkPolicy, as using a namespaced listener from a cluster scoped policy is not allowed.
+Defaults to CiliumEnvoyConfig orCiliumClusterwideEnvoyConfig for CiliumNetworkPolicy and CiliumClusterwideNetworkPolicy,respectively.
+The only case this is currently explicitly needed is when referring to aCiliumClusterwideEnvoyConfig from CiliumNetworkPolicy, as using a namespaced listenerfrom a cluster scoped policy is not allowed.